opra-project/OPRA/README.md

 ## About

 OPRA is an open, community-maintained directory of product information and EQ compensation curves that optimize a wide range of headphone models.
-Our mission is to make it simpler to unlock the full potential of your headphones regardless of your level of experience, which software you choose to use, or the price point of your gear.
+Our mission is to simplify and reduce the effort required to unlock the full potential of your headphones regardless of your level of experience, which software you choose to use, or the price point of your gear.

 Headphone EQ information is spread across the internet in forums, subreddits, and Discord channels.
-It is all out there, but is not very accessible.
+It is all out there, but not very accessible.
 At the same time, there are pricey commercial headphone correction products, but they only work in certain software and with certain headphones.
 We believe that the community is doing a better job measuring headphones and developing EQ curves, but their work is fragmented, not easily accessed in player software, and difficult for people to use.